About Willa

 Today she hikes, travels, plans seven course dinner menus, works on the next writing project, Bar Tales of Costa Rica, and stirs up trouble.
 She lives with her wife Helen in Central Oregon and still misses her dog Mazie.

-Connect with Willa online on Facebook, on Twitter, and at her blog Prozac Monologues: Reflections and Research on the MInd, the Brain, Mental Illness, and Society.
+Connect with Willa online on Facebook, on Twitter, and at her blog Prozac Monologues: Reflections and Research on the Mind, the Brain, Mental Illness, and Society.